julijanjug/NOJ-project/README.md

 # Running the project
-All code for data preprocessing and model building is located in folder CodeToTest.
+All code for data preprocessing and model building is located in folder /code.
 The project requires Python 3.

 ## Required libraries:
 -numpy